AuDigitalHealth/lingo/docs/USERGUIDE.md

 ### Classification and Validation

-Tasks can be classified and validated in Snomio.
+Tasks can be classified and validated in Lingo.
 The classification and validation results are viewable in the AP.
 Classification and validation can only be performed on non-promoted tasks which are assigned to the current user.